paperbenni/paperbenni.github.io/content/posts/gamesaves.md

 file will not necessarily be in any folder steam expects or knows.

 I have tried Ludusavi, but it's very poorly documented, very slow, and partially very janky.
-Apart from custom game paths, it also does really care about emulated games.
-I also like to keep games self contained.
+Apart from custom game paths, it also doesn't really care about emulated games.
+I also like to keep games self-contained.
 Separate folder with dependencies, wine prefix etc. Ludusavi doesn't really like that.

 # The solution